 Find guidance and build community with Indigenous peers

-The Indigenous Peer Group Mentorship program at the First Nations House is designed for Arts & Science* undergraduate students at the St George campus who identify as Indigenous to Turtle Island (Canada/Untied States).
+The Indigenous Peer Group Mentorship program at the First Nations House is designed for Arts & Science* undergraduate students who identify as Indigenous to Turtle Island (Canada/Untied States), at the University of Toronto.
+Working within a group structure, the program aims to create a culturally safe environment where students can:

-*If you are not an Arts & Science student but are a student at the St. George campus and interested in this program, please contact the coordinator, Marissa Campbell at indigenous.peermentorship@utoronto.ca to discuss possible eligibility.
+*if you are not an arts and science student but are an undergraduate student at University of Toronto and interested in this program please contact the coordinator, Marissa Campbell, at indigenous.peermentorship@utoronto.ca to discuss possible eligibility.

-- 1st or 2nd year Arts & Science* undergraduate students (with preference for 1st years) at the University of Toronto, St George campus
+- 1st year and above Arts & Science undergraduate (with preference for 1st years) at the University of Toronto, St George Campus

 - Identifies as Indigenous to Turtle Island (First Nation, Metis, Inuit)